-The teams reduced activity on the site this year has primarily been down to the lack of our own project boat.
-Whilst dive charter boats are happy to assist the project it is not financially viable to visit the site with less than 6 divers on board.
-With Mr Pearce's recently purchased boat it is hoped that 2015/16 will enable us to visit the site at short notice when good weather and diver availability coincide.
+The team's activity on the site this year has increased somewhat compared to 2015 this primarily being down to having our own project boat, however it is less than we would have hoped for.
+Dive charter boats remain supportive of the project but it is not financially viable to visit the site with less than 6 divers on board.
 The ever changing nature of the seabed across the area still presents exciting opportunities to further increase our knowledge of the site.
 It is hoped that the team can now extend the research area and the following work is recommended:

-1. Complete the re-designation of the sites as a priority.

-2. Continued diver survey of the sites and the areas to the southwest of the site and the targets identified by the magnetometer and sonar survey commissioned by EH and carried out by MAST.

-3. Diver survey of the intermediate site and the corridor between the two designated sites to ascertain the extent and nature of the debris linking the two sites.

-4. A focussed effort to secure a permanent display of the artefacts from the Coronation sites.

-5. Continue the search for the unaccounted for Best Bower anchor and cannon, using side scan sonar and diver survey techniques.
+- 1. Continued diver survey of the sites and the areas to the southwest of the site and the targets identified by the magnetometer and sonar survey commissioned by EH and carried out by MAST. - 2.
+Diver survey of the intermediate site and the corridor between the two designated sites to ascertain the extent and nature of the debris linking the two sites. - 3.
+A focussed effort to secure a permanent display of the artefacts from the Coronation sites. - 4.
+Continue the search for the unaccounted for Best Bower anchor and cannon, using side scan sonar and diver survey techniques.

-6. Maintenance of the Diver Trail and carry forward the momentum and outreach activities that the Diver Trail has generated.

-7. On-going liaison with Plymouth University and the Military to combine their training requirements for survey techniques with the requirements of the project team to record the intermediate site area and set up an on-going multidiscipline research study for the undergraduate courses conducted at Plymouth University.
-2015 has seen three university students use the Coronation site as a focus for their research.
+- 5. Maintenance of the Diver Trail and carry forward the momentum and outreach activities that the Diver Trail has generated. - 6.
+On-going liaison with Plymouth University and the Military to combine their training requirements for survey techniques with the requirements of the project team to record the intermediate site area and set up an on-going multi-discipline research study for the undergraduate courses conducted at Plymouth University.